-In addition to the amounts included in the above table, we have contracted with several pipeline companies through 2028 to transport natural gas, ethane and propane production volumes from certain Marcellus Shale wells.
-These agreements and related fees, which are contingent on certain pipeline modifications and/or pipeline construction, are for 12,329 mcfe per day in 2013, 164,918 mcfe per day in 2014, 254,836 mcfe per day in 2015 and 435,000 mcfe per day until the end of the contractual term.
+In addition to the amounts included in the above table, we have contracted with several pipeline companies through 2030 to transport natural gas, ethane and propane production volumes from certain Marcellus Shale wells.
+These agreements and related fees, which are contingent on certain pipeline modifications and/or pipeline construction, are commitments that range between three and fifteen year terms and are expected to begin in late 2014 through late 2017.
+Based on these contracts, we will be obligated for a range of natural gas volumes from 40,000 mcfe per day to 200,000 mcfe per day and ethane and propane volumes from 10,000 to 20,000 bbls per day through the end of the contract terms.